realm/realm-dart-samples/bundled_realm/README.md

-# bundled_realm
+# Bundled realm sample
+A Flutter application with pre-initialized realm file.

-A new Flutter project that demonstrates how to bundle and load initially populated realm in the app.
+This application demonstrates how to bundle a realm file with data, and load the bundled realm into the Flutter app.

 ## Realm Dart SDK